Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink. It can be as simple as mixing milk and ground turmeric.

 Spices like ginger, cinnamon, and cloves have anti-inflammatory and anti-cancer benefits.

 Add your preferred "sweet" spices.
-I like using Cloves and Cardamom Pods.
-Add your preferred sweetener and that's it!
+We like using

 4 Benefits of Turmeric Milk at Night

 - Accelerating recovery: turmeric milk allows for the body's repair work to function optimally.

 - Drinking Latte d'Oro - as it is called Italy - can improve hormonal balance.
 It can be helpful as a remedy for acne and unpredictable periods.

 - Drinking one cup of Turmeric milk at night can be beneficial for people who get restless during sleep.
 Also, if your rest breaks multiples times to use the bathroom in the middle of the night, you can benefit from Golden Milk.

 - Turmeric can boost immunity.
 Drinking golden milk during season changes can protect you and your family from cough, cold, and flu.

 Curcumin has antibacterial and anti-inflammatory properties, which do help in combatting acne and clarifying the complexion.